 Unlike the majority of Central America, Belize is a relatively well established tourist destination and it is very easy to see why.
 With vast national parks, jungle trails that give the British Army’s infantry more than enough reason in the past to do their jungle training there (until BATSUB was mothballed), friendly locals, amazing diving and archaeological sites to rival any of its neighbours, Belize truly is a fantastic destination for any independent traveller.

 A large portion of Belizeans are Catholic, but a variety of other faiths are also represented.
 Common courtesy is very important here in Belize – as it is in many places – and you will find it common that strangers will want to stop and chat even if you are complete strangers.
 Part of Belize’s charm is the friendliness of its inhabitants.
 Despite this friendly informality, the use of formal titles such as Mr and Mrs is commonly used and it is considered impolite not to unless you know that person.

-A visa is not needed in advance for the majority of countries, including the UK, Europe, the USA, Canada, New Zealand or Australia, the Caribbean and many more besides.
-Citizens of these countries can get a 30 day visitor permit on arrival.
-If you do happen to want to stay longer, then you can extend this to a 90 day visa at the embassy after you arrive.
+A visa on arrival which lasts for up to 30 days are issued for the majority of countries, including the UK, Europe, the USA, Canada, New Zealand or Australia, the Caribbean and many more besides.
+If you want to stay longer then you can extend this at a cost at the embassy after you arrive.

 Crime and Safety.

 In general Belize is very safe for travellers, and requires no more safety precautions than you would reasonably take for yourself at home.
 Common sense with personal safety and valuables is often more than enough to keep you safe.